 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

-I have one question though: we are a family of three and both my husband and I want to lose some weight, now that we are in our late forties and have discovered we can't eat what we please anymore.
+We are a family of three and both my husband and I want to eat healthier and lose some weight, now that we are in our late forties and have discovered we can't eat what we please anymore.
+We've enjoyed the recipes we've tried on your website.

 There are a couple of approaches that you can use.